On this page

 The responsibility for compliance with the licence conditions rests with the licence holder.
 It is a requirement (for landfill licence holders) that third parties are engaged to review compliance.
 This is done through an auditor verified monitoring program.
 The monitoring program will specify how frequently environmental audits are to be undertaken to assess the impact, if any, of the landfill upon the receiving environment.
 The audit findings may translate into a need for additional work, equipment or monitoring to confirm that a site is operating in accordance with the licence.

 New landfill cell construction

-A licence-holder must not commence construction of a new cell without EPA approval.
-Please refer to the Landfill licensing guidelines (publication 1323) for a full description of the EPA approval process for new cell design and construction.
+A licence holder must not commence construction of a new cell without EPA approval.
+Refer to the Landfill licensing guidelines (publication 1323) for a full description of the EPA approval process for new cell design and construction.
 This includes the construction verification process by an environmental auditor.

 Variations during cell construction may arise due to unforeseen events, such as accessibility of certain construction materials, improvement in available technology or unforeseen construction/geotechnical difficulties.
-Please refer to the Landfill licensing guidelines for full description of the procedure required for obtaining approvals for cell variations during construction.
+Refer to the Landfill licensing guidelines (publication 1323)for full description of the procedure required for obtaining approvals for cell variations during construction.

 To ensure that landfill gas fugitive emissions monitoring is undertaken to the appropriate standard, you will need to follow the methods detailed in the Landfill gas fugitive emissions monitoring guideline (publication 1684).